hariszaf/microbetag/notes.md

 | High quality represntative | 26,778 |
 | HQ representative with `.faa` | 16,900|

-We downnloaded these 16,900 `.faa` files and then we used the `kofamscan` software to annotate them with KO terms.
+We downloaded these 16,900 `.faa` files and then we used the [`kofamscan`](https://github.com/takaram/kofam_scan) software to annotate them with KO terms.

 > Between annotations coming from the KEGG genomes and those from MGnify catalogues and GTDB high quality representative genomes there is a crucial difference.
-The first are manually curated meaning they have a greater level of confidence. *microbetag* combines these sets to cover more taxa with the highest level of confidence possible and highlights which terms are coming from which genomes.
+The first are manually curated, meaning their annotations have a greater level of confidence. *microbetag* combines these sets to cover the more taxa with the highest level of confidence possible, indicating which terms are coming from which genomes.

 ## Module 2: Phenotypical data